thoughtbot/neat/README.md

 With Neat the intent is to keep your markup as clean as possible.
 Neat doesn't enforce using rows for its grid meaning you don't need to add extra wrapping `<div>`'s.
 Neat uses all Sass mixins for its grid to encourage semantic and meaningful class names.

 ##Why is Neat not fully responsive?
-We believe that a fully responsive framework would depend on Sass 3.2
+We believe that a fully responsive framework would depend on Sass 3.2 which is unreleased.
+We want Neat to only depend on a stable version on Sass so until Sass 3.2 is released we will sit in waiting.

+Once released we will work our way to supporting breakpoints.

 [View demo]()